The SIC franc payment system

 For each transaction, the system verifies with the appropriate settlement account whether the funds are sufficient to settle the payment.
 Transactions are only executed if the necessary funds are available.
 Otherwise the payment is routed to a waitfile and kept pending until sufficient funds have become available through incoming payments, credits or a liquidity supply.

-IBASEC, an interbank system, ensures that up to two million and more transmissions valued at more than CHF 300 billion daily are executed securely and confidentially between the institutions.
+An interbank security system ensures that up to two million and more transmissions valued at more than CHF 300 billion daily are executed securely and confidentially between the institutions.
 The primary requirements and expectations that are met with its unique hardware and software combination are the following:

 - Messages must be transmitted unadulterated